tintfoundation/tint/README.markdown

 # Tint
 Tint is an experimental communications network that enables [friend-to-friend (F2F)](http://en.wikipedia.org/wiki/Friend-to-friend) communication via a simple protocol.

+Here are the goals:
+ 1. Provide a secure method for communication between trusted peers (i.e., friends) without reliance on any intermediaries or single points of failure.
+ 1. Provide the tools necessary to create applications that run in a browser that take advantage of being able to securely communicate with peers.
+ 1. Provide a simple storage mechanism that enables local addressible storage and replication without having to rely on peers to retrieve content.

 Here are the basic properties:
  * All users are identified via a sha256 hash of a public key
  * The mapping of sha256 to public key are stored in a [distributed hash table](http://en.wikipedia.org/wiki/Distributed_hash_table)